jwbuurlage/Bulk/docs/pages/tour.md

 function-like object (here a C++ lambda function) that is executed on the requested number of processors.
-This function obtains a **bulk::world** object, which it can use to communicate with other processors, for programmer convenience its identifier `s` and the total number of processes that are spawned `p` are passed as well.
-These can alternatively be obtained from world using `world.rank()` and
+This function obtains a **bulk::world** object, which it can use to communicate with other processors.
+For convenience we suggest to alias the processor identifier (or rank) to `s` and the total number of processes that are spawned to `p`.
+As shown in the example, these can be obtained from world using `world.rank()` and `world.active_processors()` respectively.
-`world.active_processors()` respectively.

 Communication between processors
 --------------------------------